 After each attempt, listen back to the recording with the sheet music in hand and try to figure out where your strengths and challenges are so you know where to focus your practice.

 This one is pretty straightforward.
 Can you play the style of music that the band requires?
 Figure out which relevant genres you may be asked to perform and spend some of your practice time reviewing each genre’s basics.

 Let’s say, for example, that you’re auditioning to be in a jazz group.
 The judges will ask you to demonstrate a few different jazz grooves such as up-tempo swing, medium swing, brush ballads, and some Latin jazz feel.

-If you’re auditioning for a party band like a cruise ship band or a wedding band, you’ll probably need to demonstrate genres like pop, rock, funk, country, blues, and disco.
+If you’re auditioning as a drummer for a cruise ship band or a wedding band, you’ll probably need to demonstrate genres like pop, rock, funk, country, blues, and disco.